uviclibraries/raspberrypi/act-5.md

         if gpio.input(pin) == gpio.HIGH:
             print("Button Pushed")
     ```
-    The new parameter `pull_up_down=gpio.PUD_DOWN` connects the pin to ground with a very high value resistor internally.
+    The new parameter `pull_up_down=gpio.PUD_DOWN` will internally connect the pin to ground with a very high value resistor.
 10. Run the program and then press the button.
 The terminal should be filled with "Button Pushed" due to the while loop repeating many times per second.
 11. In some cases, a more useful approach to GPIO input is callbacks.
 These work by interrupting the program to call a function.
 In this example, `buttonPressedCallback` will interrupt a counting process:
      ```